IBM-Cloud/docs/services/IoT/reference/security/connect_devices_apps_gw.md

 {: codeblock}

 **Notes**
-- *orgId* is the unique organization ID that was generated when you registered the service instance.
+- Where *orgId* is the unique organization ID that was generated when you registered the service instance.
 - If you are connecting a device or application to the Quickstart service, specify 'quickstart' as the *orgId* value.

 ## Port security
 {: #client_port_security}

 Ensure that the required ports are open and enabled for communication.
+Ports 8883 and 443 support secure connections using TLS with the MQTT and HTTP protocol.
+Port 1883 supports non-secure connections with the MQTT and HTTP protocol.
+Information about connection type and associated port numbers is summarized in the following table:

 |Connection type |Port number|
 |:---|:---|